oscarrock/hackintosh-msi-gf63-thin-9SC/README.md

 # hackintosh-msi-gf63-thin-9SC
 Setup of hackintosh laptop on this MSI laptop - Intel Core i7 9th Gen

+#WARNING: I AM NOT AN EXPERT IN HACKINTOSH, NOR CLOVER I JUST GOT LUCK AND FOUND AN EFI WORKING FOR MY MODEL, WITH FEW CUSTOMISATIONS.

 <h5>Vainilla Catalina on Msi gf63 i7 9750H.
 Intel UHD 630 </h5>

 Hey, just to let you know i got fresh Vainilla Catalina instaled on my lap.